MBSck/ppdmod/notes.md

 * Code too slow!
 Make it faster by far?
 Faster array calculation?
 Other approaches?

 ## Ideas
-* Switch to pyFFTW at some time maybe?
 * Switch to a faster array calculation?
 * Recode all of this in Rust?